East Maitland, New South Wales

-East Maitland is a suburb in the City of Maitland, New South Wales, Australia.
-It is on the New England Highway and it has two railway stations, Victoria Street (opened in 1857 with the Newcastle-Maitland line) and East Maitland (opened initially in 1858).
-Both stations are served by NSW TrainLink's Hunter Line.
-Hunter Valley Buses provides bus service.
+East Maitland is a suburb in Maitland, New South Wales, Australia.

 The traditional owners and custodians of the Maitland area are the Wonnarua people.

 Commercial areas

 Green Hills is a major commercial district called which includes the large Stockland Green Hills and The Pavilion which features Aldi, Rebel, Repco and the East Maitland Library.

 There are also shops near Victoria Street railway station.